jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 Or, if the Java KeyStore files for SSL are completely of a different
 variety:

-Complete Java KeyStore Configuration for SSL using SDG
+Complete Java KeyStore Configuration for SSL using [spring-data-gemfire-name]

 ``` highlight
 spring.data.gemfire.security.ssl.keystore=/file/system/path/to/trusted-keystore.pks11